What Is an Iambic Pentameter?

-Iambic pentameter is a poetic tool.
-Everything has its measuring tool just as a mile, used for measuring distance, comprises several meters, and each meter comprises smaller units like centimeters and further into millimeters so also meter by which we determine in the rhythm of poetry, is sub-divided into several feet and each foot into a numbers of syllables.
+Everything has its measuring tool just as a mile, used for measuring distance, consists of a number of meters, and each meter consists of smaller units like centimeters and further into millimeters so also meter by which we determine in the rhythm of poetry, is sub-divided into a number of feet and each foot into a numbers of syllables.

 We can define meter in poetry as an ordered rhythm which results from a regular alternation of accented and unaccented syllable, or as they are sometimes called, stressed (long) and unstressed (short), syllables in poetry.